habitry/habitry_source/Habitry.md

 "I am 90-100% confident I will record what I eat after every meal for the next 14 days in order to learn how many calories I'm eating."

+### Teams

+If your group is larger than 12, you might find it useful to divide the main group into teams.
+Teams should have 6 engaged members, but you’ll probably want teams of 10 to insure that at least 6 are engaged at all times.
+The only thing teams do is provide a smaller group of people with whom members can choose to discuss habits and reflection questions.
+They are a way to prevent people from getting lost in the cracks.
+We have found it best practice to shuffle teams with every habit in order to make sure that people get to know each other and to insure that if a team starts to disengage, then you can limit the damage to a few days.

+#### Team Leaders

+We anoint team leaders for every team.
+These people have one job: post the nightly reflection questions.
+We have found that the best people for this job are your most engaged members, not necessarily the members with the highest concordance.

 ### Habitry by Week